shashidhar-pothukuchi/shashidhar-pothukuchi/README.md

 - [Project 2: Aspect-Based Sentiment Analysis](https://github.com/shashidhar0302/MPA7): Unveiling the sentiments hidden in the vast sea of Amazon US reviews.

+Take a look at my respositories to get a view of my experiments.

 ## My Resume 📄

 Curious about the nitty-gritty details?
 Take a peek at my [resume](./PSDS-Resume.pdf) to explore my educational journey, work experiences, and the tech adventures I've embarked on.